 When the STP instruction is executed, the internal clock φ stops at an "H" level and the XIN/XCIN and on-chip oscillator stops.
 At this time, timer 1 is set to "0116" and prescaler 12 is set to "FF16" when the oscillation stabilization time set bit after release of the STP instruction is "0".
 On the other hand, timer 1 and prescaler 12 are not set when the above bit is "1".
 Accordingly, set the wait time fit for the oscillation stabilization time of the oscillator to be used.
 When an external interrupt is accepted, oscillation is restarted but the internal clock φ remains at "H" until timer 1 underflows.
 As soon as timer 1 underflows, the internal clock φ is supplied.
 This is because when a ceramic resonator is used, some time is required until a start of oscillation.
 In case oscillation is restarted by reset, no wait time is generated.
-So apply an "L" level to the RESET pin while oscillation becomes stable, or set the wait time by on-chip oscillation is stabled.
+So apply an "L" level to the RESET pin while oscillator operation after system is released from reset until the oscillation is stabled.